dzl-dm/i2b2-core/KeyCloakMiniGuide.md

 * A basic understanding of SSO principles (eg IDP and SP)
 * A basic understanding of realms

+## Performance requirements
+Although these vary greatly based on usage, here is a rough idea of minimum requirements with no active usage:
+* CPU: Low
+* Memory: ~350MB

 ## Setup an i2b2 client on KeyCloak
 This is a brief guide to setup the "client" on KeyCloak to be compatible with i2b2.
 You may apply this in an existing realm or new realm depending on your preference.